verimake-team/SparkRoad-V/demo_v_5_6/13_EG4S20withM0/readme.md

             |-----------------------------------|

 2nd.
 Connect the FPGA to computer via Type-C(USB).

 3rd.
+Please pay attention to the state of the switch (near LED0) is on.

+4th.
 Download M0demo.bit with JTAG mode.

-4th.
+5th.
 Open MDK project in ../M0/MDK

-5th.
+6th.
 Click Options for
      Target -> Debug -> Use(ST-Link/JLink..) -> Setting
      Check whether CoreSight is correct

-6th.
+7th.
 Click rebuild

-7th.
+8th.
 Click Start/Stop Debug Session

-8th.
+9th.
 Set breakpoint and click run

-9th.
+10th.
 You will see diode state changing on the development board

-10th.
+11th.
 Enjoy yourself!
 </pre>